BlockstreamResearch/bip-frost-dkg/README.md

 Note that it may not be an unreasonable strategy in a threshold setup not to perform backups of participants at all, and simply hope that `t` honest and working participants will remain available.
 As soon as one or more participants are lost or broken, new DKG session can be performed with the unavailable participants replaced.
-One drawback of this method is that it will result in a change of the shared public key, and the application will, therefore, need to transition to the new shared public key (e.g., funds stored under the current shared public key need to be transferred to the new key).
+One drawback of this method is that it will result in a change of the threshold public key, and the application will, therefore, need to transition to the new threshold public key (e.g., funds stored under the current threshold public key need to be transferred to the new key).

 Whether to perform backups and how to manage them ultimately depends on the requirements of the application, and we believe that a general recommendation is not useful.